top of page

 363361618_612503964198655_807275467652320953_n.jpeg

 From County Down in Northern Ireland, Amelia (b.
-1995) currently works between Belfast, Dublin and Manchester on politically-motivated music, juxtaposing folk and classical influences in her approach.
+Dec 1995) currently works between Belfast, Dublin and Manchester on politically-motivated music, juxtaposing folk and classical influences in her approach.
 Her music has been described as "inherent elusiveness.. ..beautifully captured" (Het Parool).

 Amelia is the 2022 Mendelssohn Scholar.
-Awarded to a composer for for advanced study since 1856, this scholarship supports her current PhD at the RNCM, supervised by Laura Bowler and Gary Carpenter.
-Her creative practice has been supported by the Arts Council of Northern Ireland, PRS Foundtion Women Make Music, Vaughan Willians Foundation and Hinrichsen Foundation and she is represented by the Contemporary Music Centre of Ireland as an Associate Composer.
+Awarded to a composer for for advanced study since 1856, this scholarship supports her current PhD at the Royal Northern College of Music, supervised by Laura Bowler and Gary Carpenter.

-As a current PhD candidate at the Royal Northern College of Music, Amelia is supervised by Laura Bowler and Gary Carpenter.
-Amelia's research is centered on creating new music for dance and stage which aims to challenge attitudes to sexual consent through cross-collaborative practice.
-Amelia gratefully acknowledges support from the RNCM and the Mendelssohn Scholarship which makes her doctoral research possible.
+Amelia's research is centered on creating new music for dance which navigates themes of violence.
+Amelia gratefully acknowledges further support from the RNCM which makes her doctoral research possible.

-Prior, Amelia took Music at Cardiff University, graduating in 2017 with first class honours.
-From 2017-19 she completed her Masters of Music in Composition at Trinity Laban Conservatoire of Music and Dance, receiving a distinction.
+Amelia's music carries influences from her early influences from traditional Irish folk music and classical training as a soprano and flautist.
+She took Music at Cardiff University, graduating in 2017 with first class honours.
+From 2017-19 she completed her Masters of Music in Composition at Trinity Laban Conservatoire of Music and Dance with distinction.
 As a Trinity College London Scholar and with the support of the Ralph Vaughan Williams Trust, she studied under Deirdre Gribbin, Errollyn Wallen CBE, Edward Jessen and John Ashton Thomas.
 In November 2018, Amelia received the Worshipful Company of Musicians' 2018 Medal for Trinity Laban, joining the prestigious Yeomen Young Artist Programme as the first composer to receive the medal for the college.

 ABOUT